mbod/comm318_fall2021/syllabus.md

 transportation (e.g., usage statistics for public transportation and private schemes, e.g. bike shares).

 * Each week one session will be in lecture form and provide background for the theory and techniques and the second will be a lab session in which students will work through programming exercises using Jupyter notebooks (a web-based programming environment well suited for data science and class-based assignments).
+Often there will be a video lecture to watch before the session.

 * By completing this course students will:
 	* gain an understanding of how data can be used to support the reporting and making of news and other types of storytelling